AdobeDocs/analytics.en/help/implement/vars/functions/util-getqueryparam.md

 Query string parameters in a browser URL frequently contain important data for Analytics.
 Use the `Util.getQueryParam()` method to retrieve data from the query string.

-## Get query string parameter data in Adobe Experience Platform Launch
+## Get query string parameter data using tags in Adobe Experience Platform

 You can get query string parameter data by setting values in data elements.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 2. Click the desired property.
 3. Go to the [!UICONTROL Data Elements] tab, then click the desired data element (or create a data element).
 4. Set the [!UICONTROL Extension] dropdown to [!UICONTROL Core], and the [!UICONTROL Data Element Type] to [!UICONTROL Query String Parameter].